5 August 2022

 This module will provide you with practical experience in the laboratory, interactive simulations and demonstrations; which may include using model invertebrate systems as examples, such as analysing how neurons work in cockroach legs.
 You will develop a deeper understanding of complex intracellular pathways, exploring how cells communicate inside the cells and together.

-Biology, in the School of Life Sciences was awarded 100% for providing students with opportunities to explore ideas and concepts in depth (National Student Survey 2017).
-The School of Life Sciences' building is named after John Maynard Smith (another Fellow of the Royal Society of London), who was influential in research collaboration between Life Sciences fields, and went on to serve as the Dean of Life Sciences twice during his time at the University of Sussex.
+The School of Life Sciences’ building is named after John Maynard Smith (another Fellow of the Royal Society of London), who was influential in research collaboration between Life Sciences fields and went on to serve as the Dean of Life Sciences twice during his time at the University of Sussex.

 This module is aimed at students with some background in Biology, Biochemistry or Psychology, as we will explore the fundamentals of neuronal cells, the way they communicate as well as the architecture and connectivity of mammalian nervous systems.